waterbycounty

 Which county in North Dakota has the best water quality?

-Adams County has the highest water quality score in North Dakota at 86.0/100 (Grade: A), based on EPA SDWIS data.
+Adams County has the highest SDWIS water quality score in North Dakota at 86.0/100 (Grade: A).
+Note: this ranking reflects drinking-water compliance only — watershed health, monitoring density, and streamflow are tracked separately on each county page.

 Which county in North Dakota has the most water violations?

-Sheridan County has among the lowest water quality scores in North Dakota at 4.7/100.
-See the individual county page for detailed violation history.
+Sheridan County has among the lowest SDWIS water quality scores in North Dakota at 4.7/100.
+See the individual county page for detailed violation history, watershed assessments, monitoring records, and streamflow data.

 Is the tap water safe to drink in North Dakota?

-North Dakota has an average water quality score of 71.6/100 based on EPA Safe Drinking Water Act compliance data.
-Individual county scores vary — check your specific county's page for detailed information.
+North Dakota has an average SDWIS water quality score of 71.6/100 across counties with reporting.
+Individual county scores vary — check your specific county's page for compliance, watershed health, monitoring records, and streamflow snapshots.

-What contaminants are found in North Dakota water supplies?
+What contaminants are tracked in North Dakota water supplies?

 Disclaimer: This data is informational only.
 It is not health, legal, or professional advice.
 For concerns about your specific water supply, contact your local water utility.